Manny Villar: Business career

 Vista Land and Lifescapes Inc, a family-owned business of Villar, is also listed in the privately owned Philippine Stock Exchange.
 Their shares of stocks were bought primarily by foreign funds which had given the government, as well as the PSE, good revenues.

 Villar has received several awards for his achievements during his professional and business career, including being one of the Ten Outstanding Young Men in 1986, the Agora Award for Marketing Management in 1989, Most Outstanding CPA by the Institute of Certified Public Accountants in 1990, and Most Outstanding UP Alumnus in 1991.
 In 2004, he was named the Most Distinguished Alumnus, the highest recognition given by the University of the Philippines Alumni Association.

 In a report of International Consortium of Investigative Journalists on offshore leaks in April 2013, Villar was listed among the businessmen with offshore accounts.
 It was revealed that Villar owned an account in the British Virgin Islands.

 In 2015, the MB Villar Group formed another company, Vitacare Healthgroup, Inc., to build chain of hospitals nationwide.
 Its first project Vitacare Unimed Hospital & Medical Center (in partnership with Unimed) will be located in Vista City, Las Piñas will be fully operated in 2018.

-As of September 2018, Forbes magazine ranks him as the 2nd-wealthiest person in the Philippines, with his net worth of US$5 billion or ₱269 billion.
+As of September 2018, Forbes magazine ranked him as the second-wealthiest person in the Philippines, with his net worth of US$5 billion or ₱269 billion.
 However, his statements of assets and liabilities (SALN) filed for the year 2012 states his net worth at ₱1.453 billion.

-In 2019, Forbes magazine named Villar as the new richest individual in the Philippines, with an estimated net worth of $5.5 billion, surpassing Henry Sy Sr. In 2021, his net worth surged to approximately $6.7 billion despite being overtaken by the Sy siblings in Forbes' annual Philippines rich list.
+In 2019, Forbes magazine named Villar as the new richest individual in the Philippines, with an estimated net worth of US$5.5 billion, surpassing Henry Sy Sr. In 2021, his net worth surged to approximately $6.7 billion despite being overtaken by the Sy siblings in Forbes' annual Philippines rich list.

+Villar became the richest individual again surpassing Enrique Razon in March 2025, after his company Golden MV Holdings, Inc. (Villar Land) reportedly profitted due to fair value gains linked to Villar City.
+However Villar's net worth dropped to US$8.4 billion in November 2025 being $2 billion poorer.
+This is atributted to the valuation controversy associated with Villar Land.
+In March 2026, Razon became the richest Filipino individual once again with $13 billion net worth.